zenflow/composite-service/docs/intro/what.md

 4. Shut down each composed service when it is itself told to shut down (with `ctrl+c`, `SIGINT`, or `SIGTERM`)

 **A composed service can be any program that fits this description:**
-1. Runs in the terminal
+1. Runs in the foreground of the terminal
 2. Doesn't require any input to stdin
 3. Should run until receiving a shutdown signal.
 Should not exit by itself, as that would be considered a crash.

-The composite service shares each of the above characteristics, *however*, if any fatal error occurs, the composite service will shut down any running services and exit with exit code `1`.
+The composite service shares each of the above characteristics, *however*, if any [fatal error](../guides/errors.md) occurs, the composite service will shut down any running services and exit.
-See [Errors section](../guides/errors.md) for all possible errors.

 ## Features